Skip to main content

 cp .env.example .env

-Edit .env and add your API key for ONE provider:
+Edit .env and add your API key for one provider:

 # .env